Fall is here and that means everything pumpkin-- pumpkin spice lattes, pumpkin pie, and pumpkin…

 The severity of the injury and the ability for recovery depends on the degree of insult to the nerve structure.
 When you wake up with a limp arm after falling asleep with your arm under you or draped over something, there has been a minor injury to that nerve, called a neuropraxia, which heals almost right away.
 However, there is minor damage that can cause bigger issues if this happens often.
 If you experience this type of symptom frequently, or if it is worsening in intensity or frequency, tell your physical therapist or doctor.

 More severe injuries are caused by larger insults to a nerve fiber.
 Axonotmesis describes medium grade injuries involving disruption of parts of the nerve, but not total rupture, as the outer sheath remains intact.
 The healing ability and timeline vary greatly within this category.
 Neurotmesis is the most severe, with the complete cutting of the nerve.
 Chances for nerve regeneration are low in these cases.
 More severe nerve injuries can result in deformities such as wrist drop, claw hand deformity, Erb’s palsy, depending on which nerve or nerve branch is damaged.

 Physical therapy for brachial plexus injuries

 Physical therapists treat patients with brachial plexus injuries all the time.
-We can help to retrain the muscles affected, alleviate pain, and also to identify and treat contributing factors including muscular imbalances, posture, sleeping or working positions.
-Arm and hand function typically return to 90-100% normal with physical therapy after a minor brachial plexus injury.
+We can help to retrain the muscles affected, alleviate pain, and also to identify and treat contributing factors including muscular imbalances, posture, sleeping, or working positions.
+Arm and hand function typically returns to 90-100% normal with physical therapy after a minor brachial plexus injury.
 A severe injury may require other treatments including surgery.